Moncler Spring Summer 2019 Milan Fashion Week by RUNWAY MAGAZINE

 Ninomiya’s Noir concept involved giant 3-D, computer-generated figures of twirling women in sequences that felt akin to witnessing the head-down birth of cyborgs.
 The digital collaboration with Setsuya Kurotaki ingeniously magnified the petaled, silver grommet-linked, knitted, and flower-shaped mesh techniques the designer had wrought out of standard Moncler black padded nylon and its logo template.

-Craig Green’s installation was a set of giant video projections of the mechanical contraptions, kite like he loves to construct.
-This time they were twirling, jumping, bouncing, windmilling sculptural frameworks.
+Green’s installation was a set of giant video projections of the mechanical contraptions he loves to construct.
+This time they were twirling, jumping, bouncing, windmilling sculptural frameworks for the vast rain ponchos that will be dead-cert cult objects for Moncler next season.
 “It’s fun working with them because they have so much technical ability,” said Green.
 “The brief was to try color, so we went for the most celebratory ones we could think of, looking at windsurfing sails, kites, and flags.
 Also, it’s summer—I burn terribly—so I thought of what could protect you: tents, hoods . . . .”
-Green’s design language and his ability to fuse concept with art is truly unique.
+Green’s design language and his ability to fuse concept with real garments is truly unique.

-Fragment by Hiroshi Fujiwara, is a Japanese hero of streetwear.
-His collection, printed with serial numbers and logos, was a practical fusion of American generics and European variety of jeans and jackets.
+Fujiwara, designer of Fragment, is a Japanese hero of streetwear.
+His collection, printed with serial numbers and logos, was a practical fusion of American generics—varsity and jean jackets, plaid blazers, field jackets.
 Its title was World Tour, but Fujiwara’s fantasy animation also had an apocalyptic undertow, with a hero eventually escaping earth to float in space.